lidofinance/dc4bc/HowTo.md

 Select operation and press Enter.
 Ctrl+C for cancel
 ```

-There is a hash of the reinit DKG message and if it's not equal to a hash from ```get_reinit_dkg_file_hash``` command, that means that person who started reinit process has changes some parameters.
+There is a hash of the reinit DKG message in a reinitDKG operation and if it's not equal to the hash from ```get_reinit_dkg_file_hash``` command, that means that person who started the reinit process has changed some parameters.

 After you have processed the operation in airgapped, you have your master DKG pubkey recovered, so you can sign new messages!